The aim of this course is to provide a critical understanding of the properties of explosive materials and their methods of synthesis and manufacture.

 What you will learn

-• Evaluate and predict the properties of explosives and explosive formulations;
+• Evaluate and compare the chemico-physical properties of explosives materials and their formulations,

 Core content